OneDrive QuickStart guide for small businesses

 Review basic OneDrive information.
 Start by reviewing the introductory OneDrive information available at the OneDrive help center.
 You'll get answers to many of your questions, including the OneDrive experience and how it works.

 Set up a Microsoft Office 365 subscription.
-You must set up an Office 365 subscription to use OneDrive, but you aren’t required to purchase all the applications in the Office 365 suite.
-To get started, follow the steps in Set up Office 365 for business.
+You must set up a subscription to use OneDrive, but you aren't required to purchase all the applications in the Microsoft 365 suite.
+To get started, follow the steps in Set up Microsoft 365 Apps for business.

 Add OneDrive licenses.
-Review your plan options in Compare OneDrive for Business plans, and then add the licenses you need.
+Review your plan options in Compare OneDrive plans, and then add the licenses you need.

-When you’ve completed these tasks, you’re ready to plan for, deploy, and configure the OneDrive sync client and applications.
+When you've completed these tasks, you're ready to plan for, deploy, and configure the OneDrive sync app and applications.
 To do that, complete these three simple steps:

 Plan for adoption.
 For small businesses, planning for user adoption can be as simple as individually showing your users how to use OneDrive.
 Often, small business customers don't consider this step for new applications, and that can negatively affect the application's success.
 The section Adopt OneDrive provides helpful resources for OneDrive adoption.

 Install and configure.
-Sync clients are available for the Windows and macOS operating systems that provide a seamless experience for users interacting with their files.
-Most small businesses start by installing the sync client on their users’ devices, and then consider the OneDrive mobile apps later.
+Sync apps are available for the Windows and macOS operating systems that provide a seamless experience for users interacting with their files.
+Most small businesses start by installing the sync app on their users' devices, and then consider the OneDrive mobile apps later.
 In fact, you may already have the OneDrive client on your devices.
-Devices running the Windows 10 operating system and devices running Windows or macOS with Microsoft Office 2016 or later will have the OneDrive sync client already.
-For information about how to install and configure the OneDrive sync client and apps, see the section Install and configure OneDrive.
+Devices running the Windows 10 operating system and devices running Windows or macOS with Microsoft Office 2016 or later will have the OneDrive sync app already.
+For information about how to install and configure the OneDrive sync app and mobile apps, see the section Install and configure OneDrive.

 Manage OneDrive.
 For many small businesses, managing OneDrive is optional.
 You could simply install and configure OneDrive and leave it at that.
 If you want to use advanced features of OneDrive or add device sharing or access restrictions, however, you can easily manage those and other settings in the OneDrive admin center.
 For more information about managing OneDrive, see the section Manage OneDrive.